-Gate reflectometry does not suffer from previously listed problems and since it is using already defined electrostatic gates it does not need a charge sensor, thus has a big potential to address the scalability problem.

-Using in-situ gate electrodes already defined for tuning double quantum dot in GaAs/AlGaAs heterostrucure connected to the lumped element resonator as a gate reflectometry circuit, J. I. Colless et al. from D. J. Reilly group, achieved charge sensitivity of 6.3 meHz-1/2 (smaller is better) [14].
+Gate reflectometry does not suffer from the previously listed problems.By connecting the gate electrodes defined for creating and tuning a DQD GaAs/AlGaAs heterostrucure to a lumped element resonator acting as a gate reflectometry circuit, J. I. Colless et al. from D. J. Reilly group, achieved a charge sensitivity of 6.3 meHz-1/2 (smaller is better) [14].